posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 > Pass `context.TODO` if you are unsure about which Context to use.

 What does it mean?
-How can I not be sure which context to use?
+How can I be unsure which context to use?
-Specially with the current design where creating, modifying and passing the context is so explicit?
+Especially with the current design where creating, modifying and passing the context is so explicit?

-Let's go back to the first part of the citation.
-The simple rules that we must obey are:
+Let's review the simple rules that we must obey:

 1. Always pass the context by function calls (preferably always as first argument).
 2. Store the context only in a function local variable.